Abidoyesimze/power-user/README.md

 - **How do I get started?** Visit the live app and connect your wallet
 - **How much does it cost?** It's free to use, you only pay blockchain gas fees (which are minimized through bulk operations)
 - **Is it safe?** Yes - open source smart contract on Rootstock, you keep your keys
+- **Is this a new RNS system?** No - it uses the existing, official RNS infrastructure.
+All domains are registered on the same RNS system everyone uses.
 - **Can I see the code?** Absolutely, everything is on GitHub
 - **What if I have issues?** Check GitHub issues or reach out to the community